Faares/Mowajjeh/README.md

 ## Usage

+1. Download the class file `Mowajjeh.class.php`.
-1. Include the class on your project.
+2. Include the class in your project.
-2. Make sure to add these lines to your `.htaccess` :
+3. Make sure to add these lines to your `.htaccess` :
 	```htaccess
 	RewriteEngine On
 	RewriteCond %{REQUEST_FILENAME} !-f